ranjabi/twitter-clone-backend/README.md

 ![Entity Relationship Diagram](/images/erd.png)

 ## Caching Mechanism
-User profile display the information about a user, such as username, follower/following count, and recent tweets.
-The structure of response looks like below. containing below information is getting cached.
+The user profile displays information such as the username, follower/following count, and recent tweets.
+The response structure is shown below, with the following information being cached.
 ```
 userResponse := struct {
     Id                 int            `json:"id"`